 Engineers usually use the lower case letter for the "specific"

-Some of the work, called the shaft work (wsh), opposes
+moving gas.
+Some of the work, called the shaft work (wsh) is

-the motion of the cylinder, while the rest of the
+used to move the fluid or turn a shaft, while the rest of the

 work goes into changing the state of the